hosein-yousefii/MariaDB-replication-docker-stack/README.md

 ## What is MariaDB?

-MySQL Database Service is a fully managed database service to deploy cloud-native applications.
+MariaDB Database Service is a fully managed database service to deploy cloud-native applications.

 ### What is master-slave replication?

-MySQL replication is the process by which a single data set, stored in a MySQL database, will be live-copied to a second server.
+MariaDB replication is the process by which a single data set, stored in a MySQL database, will be live-copied to a second server.
 This configuration, called “master-slave” replication, is a typical setup.

 ### What is master-master replication?